fgl27/SmartTwitchTV/apk/README.md

 SmartTwitchTV AndroidTV APK
 ==============

-This is a WIP apk
+This is the apk to run the web app

 ## Download/Clone & Build